Probabilistic Approaches to The Energy Equality in Forced Surface Quasi-Geostrophic Equations: Preliminary

-For a bounded operator $ T: H\rightarrow H $, the Hilbert-Schmidt norm of $ T $ is defined as A direct computation shows that This indicates the blow-up speed of solutions of \eqref{SPDE-SQG} and is therefore related to the scaling regimes we will encounter later on.
+A direct computation shows that This indicates the blow-up speed of solutions of \eqref{SPDE-SQG} and is therefore related to the scaling regimes we will encounter later on.
+This lead us to require that the scaling regime \eqref{scaling-delta} holds for $(\varepsilon,\delta(\varepsilon))$ .
+Similarly, we require that the scaling regime $(\varepsilon,m(\varepsilon))$ for the Galerkin sequence \eqref{Galerkin approximation equations-delta=0} satisfies